taylorhcarroll/Engineering-Excellence/DatabaseParadigms.md

 Often used for fraud detection in finance, for building internal knowledge graphs, and power recc engines, like the one used for AirBnB.

 ## 6. Search Engines
-Elastisearch, Solr,(cloud-based options like) MeiliSearch & Algolia <br>
+Elastisearch, Solr, or (cloud-based options like) MeiliSearch & Algolia <br>

 Let's imagine you wanna build a search engine like google.
-A user provides a small amount of text, then your search engine needs to return the most relevant results, ranked in proper order from a huge amounts of data.
+A user provides a small amount of text, then your database needs to return the most relevant results, ranked in proper order from a huge amounts of data.

 ![search](/images/search_engine.png)